barryclark/jekyll-now/_posts/2016-05-03-autorandr-monitor-profile-manager.md

     $ sudo apt-get install arandr

-This version of arandr is a GUI, so if you're cool with opening a small app to load and manage your profiles, this one has you covered as well.
+ARandR is a GUI, so if you're cool with opening a small app to load and manage your profiles, this one has you covered as well.
 However, as we'll see shortly, it gives us a nice way to swap profiles via the command line as well, which is what I was ultimately after.

 ## Setting up

-As with the original method, we'll be working with two profiles, one for dual monitors, and one for a single monitor.
+In this example, we'll be working with two profiles, one for dual monitors, and one for a single monitor.
 So, open up arandr, configure your monitors and save the layouts.
 In my case, the layouts were saved in a folder called .screenlayout, and each profile is saved as your name of choice with an .sh extension.

 The result is a folder in the home directory with the following structure: